TimK04/tmax/README.md

-This is it Tim, you've created this file, and I changed it a littel bit :)
+This is it Tim, you've created this file, and I changed it a littel bit :)sdsdsdsd